markusheilig/san-francisco-call-for-service/README.md

-# San Francisco - Call for Service
+# San Francisco - Calls for Service
 Apache Spark mllib example for seminar 'AI with scala'